name banner

 1862 Woodside House built by mill owner John Grimshaw.

-1864 Cemetery opened off Burnley Road.
-A curved driveway led to the gates.
+1864 Cemetery opened off Burnley Road with a curved driveway across fields leading to the gates.

 1865 White Lion first mentioned by name in a directory.
 In those days many pubs including the Black Bull were just classed as "Beerhouses".

-1866 Huncoat became a Civil Parish in Burnley RDC.
+1866 The “ancient manor” of Huncoat became a Civil Parish in Burnley RDC.

 1866 The date on the pediment of Highergate (or Howard's) Farm situated on the corner of Burnley Lane (see 1960).